 Recently, the semiconductor industry environment has improved as the emergence of disruptive technologies such as AI and continuing advancement of innovation, as well as rising semiconductor content across end-markets and strategic investments in legacy nodes fuel growth.
-Our foundry/logic customers are slowly increasing their capital intensity, as they continue to scale and incorporate new technologies.
+Our customers' investments in AI as well as High-performance computing ("HPC") continue to drive demand for our advanced packaging portfolio, which contributes to our success in market diversification.
+Our foundry/logic customers are slowly increasing their capital intensity, as they maintain a robust design environment and continue to scale as well as incorporate new technologies and larger die sizes.
 Additionally, technology development investments supporting AI and high bandwidth memory are improving the environment for memory device manufacturers.
 While we continue to invest in technological innovation, factors such as delays from customers in adopting new chips and technology methods, could impact process control capital intensity.
 Push out or cancellation of deliveries to our customers could still cause earnings volatility, due to the timing of revenue recognition as well as increased risk of inventory-related charges.